hamza-hadda/base-jee/README.md

-This projetc is an api developed by our teacher in ENSAH Tarik Boudaa to help us to construct differente projects
+This projetc is an api developed by our teacher in ENSAH Tarik Boudaa to help us to construct differents projects